 Generosity is perhaps mainly about your last human asset: time.
 Money is fine, but it takes a second to write a cheque.

 It is interesting that this word has been used many times to refer to specific people.
 Obama is one of them.
-I find very interesting that some well-known Obama critics and political opponents have said in recent weeks ‘we will miss his generosity’.
+I find it very interesting that some well-known Obama critics and political opponents have said in recent weeks ‘we will miss his generosity’.
 What a legacy!
-To be able to see, I don’t agree with you in many things, but thanks for having been so generous.
+I don’t agree with you on many things, but thanks for having been so generous.

 I have met many critics of generosity that say that people will abuse, will take you for granted.
 And indeed, in this post-Darwinian, post-truth, Me-Inc world, generosity may sound like a sort of naïve trait.
 Or reduced to that chequebook.

 I still believe it is at the top, if not at the very top, of the human virtues.